lucasvmiguel/stock-api/README.md

 - `/internal`: Private application and library code.
 - `/internal/product`: Product domain, where every code related to product should be placed.
 (Inspired by [DDD](https://en.wikipedia.org/wiki/Domain-driven_design))
 - `/pkg`: Library code that's ok to use by external applications (e.g., /pkg/mypubliclib).
+- `/test`: Integration tests that run with external apps. (eg: database)
 - `/.github`: CI/CD from Github.
-- `docker-compose.yml`: Used to spin up the persistence layer in development.
+- `docker-compose.yml`: Used to spin up the persistence layer in development and testing.
 - `.env`: configures project.
 - `Makefile`: Project's executable tasks.